Flashbang-Time/project-phoenix/README.md

    cd downloads
    python web.py

 3C.
+In the Primary Disk Image Path (.qcow2) put in the image file name eg. win10.qcow2

+4C.
 If everything went well, you should be able to access the web interface using 127.0.0.1:5000 on any browser

 💡 USING THE VM